.: THE TESTIMONY OF KEVIN – An Ex-Jehovah’s Witness Delivered from Homosexuality

 After over 100 relationships with men, I could see the damage this was having on my physical body and other men who were engaging in these activities with me.
 The devastation I witnessed in others was so bad that I didn’t want to let my body deteriorate to that level.
 I knew God did not create the human body for this!
 One day, I screamed out to God saying:

 “Aren’t you there?
-Can’t you deliver me?
+Can’t you deliver me?”

-God opened my eyes to the realization that I had carried this resentment toward my mom and projected her personality upon every woman who had tried to become close to me.
-I had been looking at women as being ugly, unloving, mean and harsh and had irrationally reacted to them with the same resentment that I had carried toward my mom.
+God opened my eyes to the realization that I had carried this resentment toward my mom, and projected her personality upon every woman who had tried to become close to me.
+I had been looking at women as being ugly, unloving, mean and harsh, and I had irrationally reacted to them with the same resentment that I had carried toward my mom.
 I realized that this was a mischaracterization of women in general and that there were truly soft, loving and gentle women out there in the body of Christ.
 When I saw these women in a Christian church who demonstrated genuine love, gentleness and affection toward their husbands, this convinced me that not all women were domineering, bossy, and possessive.
 From this point on, my homosexual feelings really started to change, and I started noticing women and having feelings for them.

 I began to go to pastoral counseling and saw a professional therapist for my homosexual feelings and substance abuse.
 This counseling helped me see that the problem was that I had never forgiven my mother or my father and the women in my life that had hurt me.
 As I learned to forgive from my heart, my homosexual feelings completely left me along with the resentment and anger I had held inside for so long.
 I am healed and I am free!
 Thank you, Jesus!

-Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
-For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened. …If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give what is good to those who ask Him!”—Matthew 7:7-8, 11
+“Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
+For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened. … If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give what is good to those who ask Him!”
+(Matthew 7:7-8, 11)

-bullets IF JEHOVAH HATES HOMOSEXUALS, WHY DID HE CREATE ME THIS WAY?
+IF JEHOVAH HATES HOMOSEXUALS, WHY DID HE CREATE ME THIS WAY?

 This post is also available in: Spanish Portuguese (Portugal) Czech Italian Russian Twi